Free CLE Program for Members of the Criminal Justice Section

 Follow NYSBA CLE on Twitter! @NYSBACLE for the latest program announcements.

-If you have any questions about this program, please contact CLE Program Manager Simone Smith, or CLE Program Coordinator, Bridget Donlon.
+If you have any questions about the content of this program, please contact Simone Smith, CLE Program Manager, or Bridget Donlon, CLE program Coordinator.